 (d) collaborate with local and international bodies whose functions relate to plant breeders' rights matters; and

-(e) perform any other functions as are necessary for the furtherance of the objects of this Act.
+(e) perform other functions as are necessary for the furtherance of the objects of this Act.

-6. Register of Plant Variety Protections’ rights
+Register of plant variety protections' rights.

-(1) The Registrar shall maintain a breeders' rights register in which the information required to be registered under this Act shall be entered.
+6. (1) The Registrar shall maintain a breeder' rights register in which the information required to be registered under this Act shall be entered.

-(2) The information to be listed in the register for each registered variety shall include -
+(2) The information to be listed in the register for each registered variety shall include:

 (a) the species and denomination of a variety;

-(b) the full name and address of the -
+(b) the full name and address of the:

 (i) applicant or holder of the breeder's right, and

-(ii) person who bred or discovered and developed the variety, in case such person is different from the applicant or holder of the breeder's right;
+(ii) person who bred or discovered and developed the variety, in case the person is different from the applicant or holder of the breeder's right;

 (c) the date and time of inception of the breeder's right;

-(d) any other matter which -
+(d) any other matter which:

-(i) is required by this Act or any other written law to be entered in the Register, and
+(i) is required by this Act or any other written law to be entered in the register, and

 (ii) may affect the validity or ownership of plant breeders' rights; and

-(e) any other information which may be required by Regulations made pursuant to this Act.
+(e) any other information which may be required by Regulations made under this Act.

-(3) The Register shall be a prima facie evidence of any matter entered therein.
+(3) The register shall be the first evidence of any matter entered in it.

-7. Register to be evidence
+Register to be evidence.

-(1) The register shall be prima facie evidence of all matters directed or authorized by the Act to be noted therein .
+7. (1) The register shall be evidence of all matters directed or authorised by the Act to be noted in it.

-(2) A certificate by the registrar to the effect that an entry has or has not been made in the register or that any other thing authorized by this Act to be done, has or has not been done, shall be prima facie evidence of the matters specified in that certificate.
+(2) A certificate by the Registrar to the effect that an entry has or has not been made in the register or that any other thing authorised by this Act to be done, has or has not been done, shall be first evidence of the matters specified in that certificate.

-(3) A copy of an entry in the register or an extract from the register, certified by the registrar, shall be admitted in evidence in any court without further proof or production of the register.
+(3) A copy of an entry in the register or an extract from the register, certified by the Registrar, shall be admitted in evidence in any court without further proof or production of the register.

-8. Inspection of Register
+Inspection of register

-(1) The Register shall be open for inspection by any member of the public during business hours.
+8. (1) The register shall be open for inspection by any member of the public during business hours.

-(2) A certified copy of any entry in the Register shall be given upon request and payment of the fees prescribed in the regulations made pursuant to this Act.
+(2) A certified copy of any entry in the register shall be given upon request and payment of the fees prescribed in the Regulations made under this Act.

-9. Plant Variety Protection Advisory Committee
+Plant Variety Protection Advisory Committee.

-(1) An ad-hoc committee to be known as the Plant Variety Protection’ Advisory Committee (hereinafter referred to as the Committee) may from time to time be established to perform the functions specified in section 10 of this Act.
+9. (1) An Ad-hoc Committee to be known as the Plant Variety Protection’ Advisory Committee ( in this Act referred to as "the Committee") may be established to perform the functions specified in section 10 of this Act.

-(2) The Director General shall, subject to gender consideration, appoint members of the Committee and it shall be composed of one representative each from-
+(2) The Director-General shall, subject to gender consideration, appoint members of the Committee and it shall be composed of one representative each from:

 (a) the Council, who shall be the Chairman of the Committee;